 If your computer displays a message while you are browsing the Internet claiming that you have been hacked or infected with a virus, it is a lie by criminals.

 Your computer is not infected with anything and you did nothing wrong.
-If you cannot close the window, shut down your computer by holding the power switch in for 15 seconds.
+If you cannot close the window, close the browser window with task manager or shut down your computer by holding the power switch in for 15 seconds.
 If the message reappears after you restart, contact your regular IT support for help.